wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-android/fme-android-flags.md

    1. isEnabled(): Determines whether the feature is enabled or disabled for that user.
    2. getVariables() / getVariable(): Retrieves any custom variables or settings linked to the feature flag (e.g., UI colors, text, or limits).

-This allows dynamic control over feature availability, enabling targeted rollouts, personalization, and real-time feature management without deploying new code.
+This allows dynamic control over feature availability, enabling targeted rollouts, personalization, and real-time feature Experimentation without deploying new code.

 **Returns**